 Of course, hiring a Gastroenterologist to start a GI Program would be no small task.
 With demand for cancer screenings increasing nationwide and only 500 GI fellows coming out of training each year, Gastroenterologists are one of the most in-demand specialists and, therefore, especially difficult to recruit.
 The latest projections show a shortage of 1,630 Gastroenterologists by the year 2025.

 The organization knew it wouldn’t be easy, so when Tim Sheley, Executive Vice President of Business Development at Jackson Physician Search, reached out, they were eager to learn more.
 Tim detailed the 100% digital physician recruitment strategy and explained the benefits of partnering with a firm with national reach and regional expertise.
-He introduced them to Senior Search Consultant Nathan Collier, a native of Ohio, who was familiar with the region and prepared to help his client establish the much-needed program.
+He introduced them to a Jackson Physician Search Senior Search Consultant, a native of Ohio, who was familiar with the region and prepared to help his client establish the much-needed program.

 A Challenging Physician Search

-Undeterred, Nathan crafted the physician job description to highlight what he saw as the job’s selling points.
+Undeterred, our senior search consultant crafted the physician job description to highlight what he saw as the job’s selling points.
 The facility’s location was rural but not entirely remote, as it was about an hour’s drive from the nearest international airport.
 The position would have minimal to no call requirements while the program was in its infancy, and cases would be routine, with more complex cases still referred out.

-Nathan distributed the gastroenterology job ad through the Jackson Physician Search network of physician job boards, and the marketing team sent it by email to relevant candidates in the vast opt-in physician database.
-The response was minimal, so Nathan knew they would need to get creative.
+He distributed the gastroenterology job ad through the Jackson Physician Search network of physician job boards, and the marketing team sent it by email to relevant candidates in the vast opt-in physician database.
+The response was minimal, so he knew they would need to get creative.

 Thinking Outside the Box

-Nathan continued to screen candidates who reached out after seeing the ad, but he was also proactively sourcing candidates through the Jackson Physician Search database.
+Our Senior Search Consultant continued to screen candidates who reached out after seeing the ad, but he was also proactively sourcing candidates through the Jackson Physician Search database.
 He knew the most likely candidates would already have ties to the area, so he searched using specific parameters to find those who had trained or worked in the area at any point.
 Eventually, he connected with Dr. D, a Gastroenterologist working as a locums provider in a neighboring state.
-He had a license to practice in Ohio, so Nathan reached out to gauge his interest.
+He had a license to practice in Ohio, so our recruiter reached out to gauge his interest.

 The Right Opportunity, the Right Time